Carla Huhtanen

 A favourite at Toronto’s Opera Atelier, she has sung leading roles in Don Giovanni, The Marriage of Figaro, The Abduction from the Seraglio, Der Freischütz, The Magic Flute, the Monteverdi operas, and toured both Lully’s Armide and Persée to the Royal Theatre at Versailles.
 In recent seasons, she returned to OA for Don Giovanni (2019) and subsequently their acclaimed, digital production of Handel’s The Resurrection in 2021.

 As a leading interpreter of modern and contemporary music, Carla performs regularly with the Toronto Symphony Orchestra, Soundstreams Canada, Music on Main (Vancouver) and Tapestry Opera.
 She recently toured with the Toronto Symphony in le soleil des eaux by Pierre Boulez, in which “her soprano spoke clearly throughout her range and lent itself beautifully to Boulez’s ebbs and flows, bursting out of the orchestra’s colorful splashes and acting as a shimmering extension of upward-reaching choral waves…” (bachtrack.com).
-Carla recently joined Soundstreams for Love Songs (2021), a digital stream featuring the music of Claude Vivier and Christopher Mayo which subsequently toured across the U.K., and an upcoming release featuring Vivier’s Musik fur das Ende
+Carla recently joined Soundstreams for Love Songs (2021), a digital stream featuring the music of Claude Vivier and Christopher Mayo which subsequently toured in the U.K. and Germany, and an upcoming release featuring Vivier’s Musik fur das Ende.
+She premiered Rodney Sharman and Atom Egoyan’s opera Showroom with Continuum Contemporary Music (Toronto, 2023).

 Other concert performances include Mass in B Minor, Messiah, Carmina Burana, A Midsummer Night’s Dream and Esa-Pekka Salonen’s Five Images after Sappho with the Kitchener-Waterloo and Kingston Symphonies and Pulitzer Prize-winning Paul Moravec’s The Blizzard Voices with Opera Omaha.
 Carla’s love for chamber music has led to fruitful collaborations with Tafelmusik, the Gryphon Trio, Standing Wave, and the Art of Time Ensemble.